Why is it that parents only take their family skiing in snow-deprived December or jaw-clenching cold January? Families pay

 Here are some ski resorts in New England that really shine come spring time:

-Sunday River stockpiles snow all winter, and the lift keep spinning through April vacation week typically with events like Parrot Head and pond skimming.
-The magic carpet and learn to ski area is ideal for families just learning to turn, centrally located at South Ridge and the Chondola lift.
-The Bethel resort area has plenty of beds and late season deals can be found for families whether you want condominium convenience or hotel lodging.
+Sunday River stockpiles snow all winter, and the lift keep spinning through April vacation typically with events like Parrot Head and pond skimming.
+Sunday River resort area has plenty of beds and late season deals can be found for families whether you want condominium convenience or hotel lodging.
+The last day of the season at Sunday River is Ski Maynia - free skiing in May.

 Killington blows lots of snow and keeps their lifts and events cranking until May on Superstar.
-May 18 2014 The Beast of the East was the last ski resort spinning, and Memorial Day in 2013, beating out Sugarloaf and Jay Peak.
+The Beast of the East was the last ski resort spinning on May 18 2014, Memorial Day in 2013, beating out Sugarloaf and Jay Peak.
 Killington has really improved their Ramshead Family Center in recent years, this is a convenient central area for families to access the beginner slopes, and get lessons and rentals.
 Look for lodging deals in the hotel and condos as the spring season unfolds.

 Sugarbush, Jay Peak, and Stowe make significant snow to top off their natural bounty and stay open as late as possible, into April with special events on Easter.
 Jay Peak and Sugarbush made it to May in 2014.

 Wildcat is a great late season New Hampshire ski area.
 The elevation high in the White Mountains means more snow, Wildcat stays open till May some years.
 Lodge in nearby North Conway or Jackson, and make tracks for the Cat.
-Wildcat offers late season lift ticket deals, so be ready to pounce on those.
+Wildcat offers late season lift ticket deals, so be ready to pounce on those wild tickets.

 Loon, now owned by Boyne along with Sunday River and Sugarloaf, has NH's best snowmaking these days, and stays open into April with fun spring ski events.